 Where Can I Get an Alberta Child and Family Benefits Calculator?

-To know precisely how much you can get from the ACFB, you may utilize the CRA Child and Family Benefits calculator.
+You may utilise the CRA Child and Family Benefits calculator to know precisely how much you can get from the ACFB.
 However, specific details about your residency status and family will be submitted to them before you can use it.

 Will I Continue to Receive CCB If I’m Eligible for ACFB?